 And that’s it.
 It’s super simple and I plan on making this more elegant over the next few months.
 You can download the sample coil.html and exclusive.html files.
 Just remember to call the partial template in your header file.
 Thanks so much for watching and supporting me.

-In the long run, I don’t know if I’ll be tollgating any thing.
-I’ll probably continue writing content in a complete open manner but I’ll have the web monetization code running in the background.
+In the long run, I don’t know if I’ll be toll-gating anything.
+I’ll probably continue writing content in a completely open manner but I’ll have the web monetization code running in the background.
 This means if you use Coil and come to my site, I’ll get a few pennies.
 If you don’t use Coil, well then thank you for reading!
 As always, I appreciate you coming by here to support and read my site.